juergenweb/FieldtypeOpeningHours/README.md

   * timeseparator: separator between multiple times (default: ,)
   * timesuffix: add text after timestring (default: '')
   * showClosed: true/false show closed days or not (default: true)
-  * showHoliday: true/false show Holiday or not (default: true)
   * closedText: overwrite the default text for closed days (default is closed)

 All of these parameters can be set as an array inside the brackets of the method to overwrite the default parameters.